FiwareAtSupCom/3P_nrj_monitor/README.md

 # NGSI / datamodeles
 The Data Model intended to measure the electrical energies consumed by an electrical system which uses an Alternating Current (AC) for a three-phase (L1, L2, L3) or single-phase (L) and neutral (N).
 It integrates the initial version of the data Modem [THREEPHASEMEASUREMENT], extended to also perform single-phase measurements.
 It includes attributes for various electrical measurements

-Using a standard data model facilitates interoperability between systems, simplifies integration, ensures data consistency, promotes system scalability and flexibility, facilitates data analysis, and enables compliance with industry standards.
-By adopting a recognized standard, the information exchange process becomes more efficient, and the system becomes more robust and interoperable in the context of the Internet of Things (IoT).

 The data we will use is:

 * totalActiveEnergyImport:Total energy imported i.e. consumed.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'kilowatt hour'

 * totalReactiveEnergyImport:Total energy imported i.e. consumed (with regards to fundamental frequency reactive power).
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'kilovolt-ampere-reactive-hour.'

-* totalActiveEnergyExport: Total energy exported i.e. consumed .
+* totalActiveEnergyExport: Total energy imported i.e. consumed .
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'kilowatt hour'

 * totalReactiveEnergyExport:  Total fundamental frequency reactive energy exported.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'kilovolt-ampere-reactive-hour'